Export Plots in Classification Learner App

 Change the predictors in the scatter plot to

-On the Classification Learner tab, in the Export section, click Export Plot to Figure.
+On the Learn tab, in the Export section, click Export Plot to Figure.

 In the new figure, click the Edit Plot button on the figure toolbar.
 Right-click the points in the plot corresponding to the versicolor irises.
 In the context menu, select Color.